 There is a critical need for the Disability Justice Project (DJP) due to the high representation of people with cognitive disabilities who face multiple challenges when they come into contact with the justice system.
 This might be as a witness, a victim or a perpetrator of crime.

-This very important initiative is aimed at building disability services sector capacity to best support people with cognitive disabilities who are in contact, or at risk of contact, with the justice system.
-Some of the issues for people with cognitive disabilities involved with the justice system include:
+This important initiative is aimed at building capacity in the disability services sector to best support people with cognitive disabilities who are in contact, or at risk of contact, with the justice system.
+Some of the issues for people with cognitive disabilities, when involved with the justice system include:

 - People with cognitive disability are over represented in the criminal justice system as both offenders and victims;

 - They are more likely to be arrested, questioned and detained for minor public order offences;

 - They are more likely to receive harsher penalties and have less access to sentencing options available to other offenders;

 - They may have difficulty understanding questions or instructions provided by police, lawyers, court systems, and therefore have difficulty complying;

 - They may seek advice and support from disability service providers who are not well equipped to provide the assistance that service users require.

 The DJP also incorporates a particular focus on providing support for Aboriginal people with cognitive disabilities, who are also significantly over represented in the justice system: